mohamed3samy/scanfast/README.md

 - Requests and handles camera permissions.
 - Uses the device's back camera for scanning QR codes.
 - Displays the scanned QR code result in real-time.
-- Provides a user-friendly UI with clear instructions.

 ## Installation